- Cal-Atlas Geospatial Clearinghouse

 Contributed data are generally either made available to the public or limited to CDFW employees and Authorized Partners in other government agencies and non-government organizations.
 However, a contributor can limit access to selected groups and/or individuals within CDFW and the participating organizations.
 Contributors should specify Access Constraints (viewing restrictions), if any, when submitting data to BIOS.
 Unrestricted access will enable the public to view the data.

 Please email a complete copy of the dataset including metadata to the BIOS Coordinator.
-For datasets larger than 5 MB, send the data as a Zip file or on CD.
+For datasets larger than 15 MB, please work with the BIOS Coordinator on an appropriate transfer method.

 Following acceptance of your data, you will be notified when your data have been processed and uploaded to BIOS.
 If you have questions about submitting data for display in the BIOS Data Viewer, please contact the BIOS Coordinator.